20 Open-Ended Sales Questions That Spark Conversation

 If they mention a competitor – you know why your solution is better, discuss it.

-Offer to share a case study or testimonial of a company similar to theirs that switched from the same competitor to you.
+Offer to share sales collateral such as a case study or testimonial of a similar company that switched from the same competitor to you.
 What outcomes did they see?Did they open the case study?Uncover prospects' interest level with detailed reporting & page-by-page breakdowns

 This is another way of asking the question above.
 Your prospect will discuss any solutions they’ve tried in the past and what went wrong.

-You know the challenges they faced are ones they can’t run into again – ensure them how your solution avoids those challenges and why it will be different this time.
+You know the challenges they faced are ones they can’t run into again – prove why your solution avoids those same challenges and why it will be different this time.

 It’s important to gather insight into the business’ timeline and why they’re initiating this change now.